No never means no

 |---|---|

-The success rates after withdrawal (26.8%) and after refusal (25.6%) are remarkably similar, suggesting both pathways serve the same function: a cooling-off period before trying again.
+The success rates after withdrawal (78.1%) and after refusal (75.8%) are nearly identical, suggesting both pathways serve the same function: a cooling-off period before trying again.
+Both are well above the headline approval rate, meaning that an application that has hit either friction point is more likely to eventually succeed, not less.

 The cumulative second-chance system